Addablestone13/Newgrounds.IO-for-Stencyl/How To Use.md

 Submit Score ____ to Scoreboard ID ____

 Submit a score to the given scoreboard.
 Make sure the player is logged in.

+Get Newgrounds Username

+Allows for collecting the Newgrounds username of the player.

+Is player signed in to Newgrounds?

+Returns true if the player is logged into Newgrounds.
+Returns false if the player is not logged into Newgrounds.